Victor-Caceres/headcount-ai/README.md

 ## Built As

 A hiring assessment for a Senior AI Program Manager role at a company with a large global customer support team.
 The brief asked for a prototype that could ingest a headcount model and accurately answer questions without hallucinating.
-The architecture was designed to make hallucination structurally impossible - not just unlikely.
+The architecture was designed to make hallucination structurally impossible — not just unlikely.

-Built and deployed in hours using Claude Code.
+Built and deployed in less than 24 hours using Claude Code.
 Planned using a structured five-phase product and engineering framework before any code was written (see: https://victorcaceres.com/thefineprint/how-i-work#:~:text=Planning%20Before%20Doing).